In order to utilize the services provided by CHPC, you need to have for an account

 need to send a request to firstname.lastname@example.org asking to have a uNID created for you.
 Please include the information on the top section of this mockup of the affiliate request form.

-- Note that you MUST use the correct Date of Birth as this information is used to verify identity of the affiliates (as the social security number is not required).
+- You MUST use the correct Date of Birth as this information is used to verify identity of the affiliates (as the social security number is not required).
 If false birthdates are used, the application will be rejected.

 - Also note that affiliate uNIDs expire -- on the form there is a start and end date.
-By default the start date is the date the form is comleted and the end date is 1 year from that date.
-You can change the end date such that the uNID is good for up to 1 years.
+By default the start date is the date the form is completed and the end date is 1 year from that date, which is the maximum duration allowed for an affiliate uNID.
+If you wish the uNID to be valid for less than 1 year, you can change the end date to reflect the duration required.

 - If the affiliate uNID is needed for longer that 1 years, you will have to reapply to extend the end date.
-You can do that by completing the form adding the existing uNID.
+It is the uNID requester's responsibility to remember to do this.
+This is easiest done via the same link, but choosing the "Extend Affiliate Access".

 - When the uNID is created,the person making the request will receive an e-mail message.